Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Politique de confidentialit  Comprendre vos donnes personnelles.md

 **App Name:** SisterBody
 **Developer:** Rzain Consulting

-Rzain Consulting (“we”, “our”, “us”) respects your privacy.
+Rzain Consulting (â€œweâ€, â€œourâ€, â€œusâ€) respects your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use the **SisterBody app**.

 ---